 Rebounding can lead to increased lymph fluid circulation, which helps boost the immune system by providing a greater white blood cell activity.
 The lymphatic system is part of your circulatory system and transports a clear, colorless fluid, called lymph, that flushes toxins from your body.
 It’s believed that there is an increase in the circulation of this fluid when the lymphatic valves are opened during a change in gravitational pull.

 This particular change occurs upon the moment you land on the trampoline, thanks to gravity.
 Then, upon leaving the surface, the lymphatic valves are opened.
-The increased G-force g that occurs when you land causes a surge of lymphatic drainage, which improves circulation and, therefore, may help detoxify your entire system.
-(5)

 4. Helps with Balance